mrkcee/void-zfs/README.md

 # void-zfs
-Set of shell scripts that I used to help me setup and install Void Linux in a ZFS filesystem.
+Set of fish shell scripts that I use to help me setup and install Void Linux in a ZFS filesystem.
 The configuration is very specific to my use case.

 These scripts were based on eoli3n's void config scripts (https://github.com/eoli3n/void-config).